 My passion for children's books and writing did not develop until after I had read thousands of pages out loud to my two young boys.
 When my oldest refused to read, partly because the storylines in easy-to-read books were boring, I wrote a story about a boy and a wolf.
 Knowing nothing about publishing, I sent to a publisher.
 It was rejected, but with a handwritten note of encouragement.

 Dogs and water have always been a big part of her life.

 I was hooked but realized that my writing skills needed some sprucing up.
 I took courses, joined SCBWI, attended conferences, and helped form a writers’ group.
 For much of the 1990’s, I wrote humorous and educational pieces for a newspaper on subjects ranging from a porcupine bent on revenge to seasick children on a whale watch.
 During that time, I also worked at a tiny library in a rural public elementary school.

 In 1999, my family adopted two girls from West Africa.
 Life overflowed with activities and challenges, which didn't leave as much time for writing.

-Now that my children have left home, I live in Concord, NH, with my husband and one rescued-dog.
-On the weekends we head to our son's farm to hangout with our granddaughters and the cows, horses and chickens.
+Now that my children are grown, I live in Concord, NH, with my husband and one rescued-dog.
+On the weekends we head to our son's farm to hangout with our granddaughters and the cows, horses, pigs and chickens.